AngryFrogDev/Dungeon-Brawler/binaries/README.txt

 LB/X   -> Special 2
 DOWN + FORWARD + S1 -> Super (Only with full gauge, which is filled by attacking, blocking or getting hit)

-Every attack button is different wheather if crouching, standing or jumping.
+Every attack is different depending on being whether crouching, standing or jumping.

 BLOCK:
 While walking back, mids and overheads can be blocked